 Young women thinking about becoming egg donors typically have several questions about the egg donation process.
-Our San Francisco Bay Area, New York City, and Boston, Massachusetts, specialists answer a wide range of questions from potential egg donors and help guide them through the egg donation process.
+Our San Francisco Bay Area, New York City, and Boston, Massachusetts, specialists answer a wide range of questions from potential egg donors and help guide them through the process.

 Some questions, though, come up more than others, and we highlight them in this blog post.
 Many women ask if COVID-19 has changed the protocols for surrogacy and egg donation, a topic we addressed in an earlier blog post.
 In addition to the questions answered here, you can find a list of frequently asked questions on our website.